-- 1. Perform an MRI per the Sponsor Imaging guidelines. - Provide the Sponsor with a de-identified digital copy of, or access to, the MRI - 2.
-Clinical Assessment - 3.
-Record prescription medications - Record any prescription medications the subject is taking at the time of the follow-up visit to treat his/her index Achilles. - 4.
-Record any new adverse events and update the status of any ongoing, previously-reported adverse events. - 5.
-Report any new revision/additional Achilles surgeries performed on the index Achilles
+- 1. Perform an MRI per the Sponsor imaging guidelines. - Provide the Sponsor with a de-identified digital copy of, or access to, the MRI. - 2.
+Administer the Constant-Murley shoulder survey. - Range of motion (ROM) should be measured with a goniometer and strength should be measured with a dynamometer.
+NOTE: Strength or ROM testing at 3-Month Follow-Up may not be possible due to subject discomfort or ongoing rehabilitation and therefore missed or incomplete strength or ROM testing at this visit will not be considered as a protocol deviation. - 3.
+Administer the ASES shoulder survey. - Completion of the ASES patient assessment section is required.
+Completion of the ASES physician assessment section is optional since ROM and strength are assessed during administration of the Constant-Murley survey. - 4.
+Administer the recovery/satisfaction questionnaire. - 5.
+Record prescription medications. - Record any prescription medications the subject is taking at the time of the follow-up visit to treat his/her index shoulder. - 6.
+Record any new adverse events and update the status of any ongoing, previouslyreported adverse events. - 7.
+Report any new revision/additional shoulder surgeries performed on the index shoulder.

-7.7.2 1-Year (\pm 45 Days) Follow-Up
+7.7.2 1-Year (± 45 Days) Follow-Up

 - 1. Perform an MRI per the Sponsor imaging guidelines. - Provide the Sponsor with a de-identified digital copy of, or access to, the MRI. - 2.
-Clinical assessment - 3.
-Administer the recovery/satisfaction questionnaire (VISA-A) - 4.
-Record prescription medications. - Record any prescription medications the subject is taking at the time of the follow-up visit to treat his/her index Achilles. - 5.
-Record any new adverse events and update the status of any ongoing, previously-reported adverse events. - 6.
-Report any new revision/additional Achilles surgeries performed on the index Achilles.
+Administer the Constant-Murley shoulder survey. - Range of motion (ROM) should be measured with a goniometer and strength should be measured with a dynamometer. - 3.
+Administer the ASES shoulder survey. - Completion of the ASES patient assessment section is required.
+Completion of the ASES physician assessment section is optional since ROM and strength are assessed during administration of the Constant-Murley survey. - 4.
+Administer the recovery/satisfaction questionnaire. - 5.
+Record prescription medications.

-7.7.3 2-Year (\pm 90 Days) Follow-Up
+- Record any prescription medications the subject is taking at the time of the follow-up visit to treat his/her index shoulder. - 6.
+Record any new adverse events and update the status of any ongoing, previouslyreported adverse events. - 7.
+Report any new revision/additional shoulder surgeries performed on the index shoulder.

-1. Perform an MRI per the Sponsor imaging guidelines.
+7.7.3 2-Year (± 90 Days) Follow-Up

-- Provide the Sponsor with a de-identified digital copy of, or access to, the MRI. - 2.
-Clinical assessment - 3.
-Administer the recovery/satisfaction questionnaire. - 4.
-Record prescription medications. - Record any prescription medications the subject is taking at the time of the follow-up visit to treat his/her index Achilles. - 5.
-Record any new adverse events and update the status of any ongoing, previously-reported adverse events. - 6.
-Report any new revision/additional Achilles surgeries performed on the index Achilles.
+- 1. Perform an MRI per the Sponsor imaging guidelines. - Provide the Sponsor with a de-identified digital copy of, or access to, the MRI. - 2.
+Administer the Constant-Murley shoulder survey. - Range of motion (ROM) should be measured with a goniometer and strength should be measured with a dynamometer. - 3.
+Administer the ASES shoulder survey. - Completion of the ASES patient assessment section is required.
+Completion of the ASES physician assessment section is optional since ROM and strength are assessed during administration of the Constant-Murley survey. - 4.
+Administer the recovery/satisfaction questionnaire. - 5.
+Record prescription medications. - Record any prescription medications the subject is taking at the time of the follow-up visit to treat his/her index shoulder. - 6.
+Record any new adverse events and update the status of any ongoing, previouslyreported adverse events. - 7.
+Report any new revision/additional shoulder surgeries performed on the index shoulder.